-Oregon Coast Virtual Tour: Secretive Happy Camp and Its Beginnings
+Oregon Coast, Netarts Virtual Tour: Secretive Happy Camp and Its Beginnings

 Wander down this tiny road to rustic little hamlet and it takes a minute or two to figure out it's not just a collection of homes.
 Indeed, a plain, somewhat rusty and certainly retro-vibed parking lot gains you access to the northern rim of the bay, where the famed Three Arch Rocks of Oceanside loom even at this distance.
 It's as if time sort of stopped at this beach access.
 It's not so much rundown as it is simply not updated in many ways, and it's not hard to imagine you're loitering on the Oregon coast of the 1950's or so before the advent of big attractions, casinos, shopping malls and high-rise hotels.